-Learning portals are becoming an increasingly popular choice for organizations that want to get elearning content to their learners, fast.
+Learning portals are becoming an increasingly popular choice for organizations that want to get corporate elearning content to their learners, effectively and fast.
 The flexibility of employee training portals offers a more simple, scalable solution for learning distribution compared to that of the learning management system (LMS).
 So, let’s take a look at some great examples of elearning portals to give you a clearer idea of what could best suit your learners.

 - What is a learning portal?